SliceGX: Layer-wise GNN Explanation with Model-slicing: : Layer-wise Explanations

 Putting these together, we favor explanation with better explainability, which can contribute (1) higher accumulated influence relative to the result of interests from current layers, and (2) meanwhile reveals more diverse nodes on its own, in terms of node embedding.
 Our method is configurable: other influence and diversity (\eg mutual information~\cite{ying2019gnnexplainer}) or explanability measures (\eg fidelity~\cite{funke2022zorro}) can be used to generate explanations for task-specific needs.
+To demonstrate the poor performance of relying on a single metric, we conducted a detailed ablation study in our experimental section.

-\begin{example} Fig.~\ref{qualityexample} showcases an explanation with high explainability.
-For simplicity, we consider a connected, node-induced explanation subgraph consisting only of explanatory set.
-The influence set and diversity set of the explanation $G^l_s$ with node set $V^l_s=\{1,5,v_t\}$ is $\{1,2,3,4,5,6,v_t\}$ and $\{1,2,3,5,6,v_t\}$, respectively.
-Among all the possible explanations of $G$, $G_s$ is is favored with both maximum high relative influence and high embedding diversity, resulting in the maximum quality score calculated in Equation~\ref{quality}. \end{example}
+\begin{example} Figure ~\ref{qualityexample} showcases an explanation with high explainability for $v_t$.
+The influence set and diversity set of the explanation $G^l_s$ with node set $V^l_s=\{1,5,v_t\}$ is $\{1,2,3,4,5,6,v_t\}$ and $\{1,2,3,5,6,v_t\}$.
+Among all the possible explanations of $G$ size bounded by 3, $G_s$ is favored due to the maximum quality score calculated in Equation~\ref{quality}. \end{example}